 - Surveys of trends and concerns

-Integrates insights and leading practices that the ACI has gathered over the last decade
+Leading insights and practices over the last decade

 The handbook articulates the principles underlying the audit committee’s role and provides a vast amount of non-prescriptive guidance to help audit committees and boards gain a better understanding of the processes and practices that help build and sustain effective audit committees.
 The handbook is supplemented with a complete set of ready-to-use appendices that are intended to provide practical support to audit committees.